NathanDennis1/Modeling-Financial-Portfolios/milestone2/readme.md

 3. Data scaling:
    - Divide it into 2 subtopics: Using Time series vs Not using Time Series
-   - When using Time series Cross validation, we cannot use global scaling because then future data will impact past data causing optimistic results and biasness
+   - When using Time series Cross validation, we cannot use global scaling because then future data will impact past data causing optimistic results and biasness - so we need to implement standardization separately in each fold.
    - When not using Time series cross validation, we can use standardization

 4. Additional Preprocessing: